scikit-learn-contrib/denmune-clustering-algorithm/README.md

 # DenMune: Density peak based clustering using mutual nearest neighbors

-This is the source code of DenMune clustering algorithm which is published in Elsvier Pattern Recognition, Volume 109, January 2021, 107589 https://doi.org/10.1016/j.patcog.2020.107589
+This is the source code of DenMune clustering algorithm which is published in Elsevier Pattern Recognition, Volume 109, January 2021, 107589 https://doi.org/10.1016/j.patcog.2020.107589

 Abstract